loldot/loldot.github.io/_posts/2025-08-13-Automatic-programming-2.0.md

 to follow good development practices, such as adding tests etc.

-If you think of LLMs as a non-deterministic compiler, it is hard not to see the echos of the 1950s in the AI skeptisism today, an I think you can expect LLMs/AI to be at least as impactful on our profession as the compiler has been before.
+If you think of LLMs as a non-deterministic compiler, it is hard not to see the echoes of the 1950s in the AI skepticism today, an I think you can expect LLMs/AI to be at least as impactful on our profession as the compiler has been before.

 [1]: https://dl.acm.org/doi/10.1145/800025.1198345